MN Realtor on Home Staging

 Painting is easy and inexpensive and can be done by following a few simple rules.
 Pick a white (always in style) or a gray (trending now) and update all your interior walls with either of these neutral colors.

 Cost: Depends on the paint.
 DIY for the price of paint and supplies, which can be anywhere from $300 up for an average two-bedroom home, or if you hire a painter, the cost will be between $1472 to $3500 minus the paint.

 This one is easy.
 The last thing you want is too much furniture in your rooms.
 Also, the goal is to have a clean kitchen and bathroom counters.
 If you did your job in removing clutter, this should be easy.
 Make sure you have space to walk comfortably around the living room and other family spaces.
 If not, move excess furnishings to a storage facility or get rid of them.

 Kitchen counters should be empty except for a coffee maker and possibly a plant.
 The bathroom counter should have soap for washing.
 Too many bottles and jars on bathroom counters and appliances on kitchen counters will send a message to buyers that there is no room in the house for their stuff.

 Cost: $0 and possibly some extra cash if you sell some furniture.

 Home Staging Tip #5 – Your Front Entrance Should Make a Great Impression

 First impressions are so important.
-When selling a home, the first glimpse of your home that buyers see can set the stage for a deal or the great escape.
-Here is all it takes to make a good first impression on buyers.
+When selling a home, the first glimpse of your home that buyers see can set the stage for a deal or a great escape.
+Here is all it takes to make an excellent first impression on buyers.

 - Paint the front door